 So you're interested in hiring me to shoot your event but you have some questions?
 Well, let me see if I can answer them before you even reach out and contact me.
 Thanks to a couple of cool photography websites out there, I've come up with a list of Frequently Asked Questions that I hope help.
 I'll update this page as I go along, adding new questions as they come up.

 My name is Paul J. Spetrini.
-I am a photojournalist by trade, with more than 17 years of experience in writing, reporting and photographing events in the Rhode Island area.
-I have been photographing weddings in New England for the last nine years and, in that time, have more than 85 five-star reviews from past clients such as yourself.
-I am an award-winning photojournalist and wedding photographer, with well over nine victories in press association editorial award contests in Rhode Island, New England and nationally.
+I am a photojournalist with more than 17 years of experience in writing, reporting and photographing events in the Rhode Island area.
+I have been photographing weddings in New England for the last 10 years and, in that time, have more than 85 five-star reviews from past clients such as yourself.
+I am an award-winning photojournalist and wedding photographer whose works has been honored in press association editorial award contests on the state, regional and national level.
 In addition, I was selected as a Best of Weddings 2018, 2019 and 2020 award-winner for the Knot and have won the WeddingWire Couples' Choice award in 2016, 2017, 2018 and 2019.

 To view my full resume, click here.

 I’ve always had an interest in taking photos ever since I was a child but it wasn’t until I began working for a small string of community newspapers in Southern Rhode Island in 2006 that I began to get serious about it as a career choice.
 As a full-time sports reporter at a very small organization, I was often tasked with shooting my own photos to go along with games I was covering and, the more I did it, the better I felt I got.

 How long have you been in business?